jonascarpay/perfect-wordle/README.md

 The selection of candidates is run in parallel, but other than that, the code is entirely unoptimized.
 There's probably a ton of low-hanging fruit in terms of optimization[^quirk], but I have spent about as much time on this as I wanted to, so I'm not going to bother

-In practice it doesn't really matter anyway, the first word is the most intensive to calculate but it's also the same every time.
+In practice it doesn't really matter anyway, the first word is the most expensive to calculate, but it's also the same every time.
-I just calculated it once, and now the first guess is firm-coded to `ROATE`.
+So, I just calculated it once, and now the first guess is firm-coded to `ROATE`.

 [^quirk]:
 For some reason the average utilization is only about 230%, but if we select our answers from _a_ or _a'_ we get the expected 1200%.